-Stand Pies stand up by themselves without the aid of pie tins, moulds or hoops.
+Stand Pies are pies that stand up by themselves without the aid of pie tins, moulds or hoops.
+Stout, sturdy pies, they are tall compared to today’s standard fruit pie baked in a pie tin, and are nowhere near as wide.

 They are made from a hot water crust pastry.
 The pastry is formed around a wooden mould.
 The mould is then taken out, leaving a standing pastry crust mould ready to receive its filling, almost always meat.